nanavatirutu/DS5500/README.md

 * We can observe that life expectancy and GDP are improving with time and child mortality is reducing.
 Overall the results are good and as per the expectation.

-* Also we can observe correlation between life expectancy and gdp/capita
+* Also we can observe higher correlation between life expectancy and gdp/capita

 ### Problem 4
 Choose two variables you have not investigated yet, and visualize their distributions, their relationship with